What changes make the 2018 Subaru Outback different?

-Why should I wait for the 2018?
+Why should I buy a 2018?

-You probably shouldn’t, since it’ll be a near mirror image of the ’17 but will almost certainly cost more.
-And with the facelifted ’19 Outback in the works, the ‘18’s styling will have a shorter shelf life than the 2017 model’s.
-On the upside, the ’18 would likely be available at clearance-sale prices to make room for the revamped ‘19s.
-It’ll again be a pleasantly rational substitute for a bulkier crossover.
-Most competitors look more macho, but few can match Outback’s off-road prowess.
-And despite a low roofline by midsize-crossover standards, headroom is plentiful and cargo volume exceeds the likes of the Nissan Murano and Jeep Grand Cherokee’s.
+Because the updates are incremental but strengthen Outback’s standing as a pleasantly rational substitute for a bulkier crossover.
+Even with this year’s revised styling, most competitors look more macho, but few match Outback’s off-road prowess.
+And despite a low roofline by midsize-crossover standards, headroom is plentiful and cargo volume exceeds the likes of the Nissan Murano and Jeep Grand Cherokee.
 The comparatively squat profile is evidence of a relatively low center of gravity, which contributes to carlike stability.
 Fuel-economy ratings are among best in class.
 Resale value and safety ratings are top notch.
-And with standard Subaru Active Torque Split AWD and sensible tires, every Outback has fantastic traction and handles great in the snow.
+And with Subaru Active Torque Split AWD and sensible tires standard, every Outback has fantastic traction and handles great in the snow.

-Should I buy a 2017 model instead?
+Should I wait for the 2019 model instead?

-Will the styling be different?
+Is the styling different?

 Any mechanical changes?

-Outback 3.6R models retain a 3.6-liter six-cylinder that should again have 256 horsepower and 247 pound-feet of torque.
-The sixes in most rivals will again have more power and torque.
-Same for the increasing number of turbocharged four-cylinders making their way into this class.
+Outback 3.6R models retain a 3.6-liter six-cylinder with 256 horsepower and 247 pound-feet of torque.
+The sixes in most rivals have more power and torque, as do the increasing number of turbocharged four-cylinders in this class.
 But even 3.6R Outbacks weigh a couple hundred pounds less than comparably equipped crossovers, so they deliver satisfying get-up-and-go.

 All Subarus except the rear-wheel-drive BRZ sports coupe come with an AWD system tailored to their market segment and price point.
 Outback’s boasts torque vectoring, which aids handling by distributing power laterally as well as longitudinally.
 It also has the automaker’s X-Mode programming, which bolsters off-road grip and control.
 In all, it’s a sophisticated setup that can gets an Outback through terrain that would alarm many of its owners and embarrass lots of trucky-looking rivals.

-Will fuel economy improve?
+Does fuel economy improve?

-Will it have new features?
+Does it have new features?

-How will 2018 prices be different?
+Are 2018 prices different?

+Subaru hadn’t released 2018 prices in time for this review.
 Anticipate some increase, but nothing drastic.
 Estimated 2018 base prices in this review include Subaru’s destination fee, which was $875 for the 2017 Outback.

 We project starting prices of around $26,900 for the 2.5i Base model and about $29,000 for the 2.5i Premium, making them again some of the most affordable AWD crossovers this size.
 Expect every ’18 Outback to again come with standard features expected in this class, including a rearview camera and power windows, locks, and mirrors.
 Figure the Premium to expand on that with the previously outlined connectivity and convenience features, plus heated front seats and mirrors, a windshield-wiper de-icer, dual-zone automatic climate control, a leather-wrapped steering wheel, and a power driver’s seat.

-With an estimated base price of about $33,650, the 2.5i Limited may be Outback’s top overall 2018 value, particularly when equipped with EyeSight (see below).
+With an estimated base price of about $33,650, the 2.5i Limited may be Outback’s top overall 2018 value, particularly when equipped with EyeSight.
 This four-cylinder model includes all the aforementioned features, plus a power passenger seat, heated rear seats, and blind spot detection with rear cross-traffic alert.
 Although the 2018 2.5i Touring will again come fully equipped, at a projected starting price of around $37,300, it would remain pricey for a midsize crossover with a four-cylinder engine of modest output.

 Subaru has grouped options in a fairly simple manner and isn’t likely to deviate for 2018.
 Don’t expect any options to be offered on the 2.5i Base model.
 The 2.5i Premium should again be available with a roughly $1,700 package that will include a moonroof, a power liftgate, and an automatic-dimming rearview compass mirror with Homlink remote controls.
 It should continue to offer EyeSight and the power liftgate for around $2,000, or group EyeSight, the moonroof and power liftgate, and GPS navigation for about $3,600.

 When will it come out?

-Release date for the 2018 Outback should be in the third quarter of 2017.
+Release date for the 2018 Outback is summer 2017.